MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 For example, if a user uploads a file without a sensitivity label, a message can be displayed explaining that the file contains sensitive content that requires an appropriate label.
 Similarly, if a user attempts to upload a document from an unmanaged device, a message with instructions on how to enroll that device or one that provides further explanation of why the device must be enrolled, can be displayed.

 ## Conflicts between policies

 When there is a conflict between two policies, the more restrictive policy wins.
 For example:
-In case a user session is scoped to 'Block download' policy and to 'Label upon download' policy, the file download action will be blocked.
+- If a user session is scoped to a **Block download** policy and to a **Label upon download** policy, the file download action will be blocked.
-In case a user session is scoped to 'Block download' policy and to 'Audit download' policy, the file download action will be blocked.
+- If a user session is scoped to a **Block download** policy and to an '**Audit download** policy, the file download action will be blocked.

 ## Related videos